 In the future—

-- Film Festival We are currently planning a film festival for June 2013.
+- Film Festival: We are currently planning our second film festival for June 2014.

 Our attention is thus focused not solely on summer tourists who attend our warm weather events, but also on the year-round residents of Vilas, Oneida and Forest counties.
 Among those year-round residents, is a significant population of school-age children.
 We believe that the arts must be a vital part of any educational program, building the creative skills that students will need as productive adults.
 Among our youth-oriented programs is support for arts education in the Three Lakes School through an artist-in-residence program, free arts and crafts classes during the summer and cooperative fundraising projects with student groups.